tanho63/tanho.ca/content/posts/2024-12-10_beginner-book/index.md

 to cover was utterly unhelpful until I knew how to fit each concept into a mental model that I knew how to use.

-My love of all things R and data has since taken off, enough to have made a whole career of it, and now I often get asked what books I'd recommend for learning NFL/sports analytics, R, data science, programming etc. I supply the easy answer (you should read R4DS), but I'm a little uncomfortable with it because the book I wish existed doesn't quite exist.
+My love of all things R and data has since taken off (enough to have made a whole career of it), and now I often get asked what books I'd recommend for learning NFL/sports analytics, R, data science, programming etc. I supply the easy answer (you should read R4DS), but I'm a little uncomfortable with it because the book I wish existed doesn't quite exist.